arinagarwal/arinagarwal.github.io/_pages/about.md

 Hi!
 I am Arin Agarwal, a passionate engineering student at the UW Seattle hoping to major in Computer Engineering.
 Outside of school, I love eating, cooking, working out, and playing basketball.

-I am currently a Software/ Machine Learning intern at SvaDhurti, and work to make healthcare more accessible to people in rural Indian communities.
+I am currently a Software/ Machine Learning intern at SvaDhruthi, and work to make healthcare more accessible to people in rural Indian communities.

 I am also always working on projects!
 Currently I am working on a Chrome extension to help with everyday cooking!